Is Borderline Personality Disorder A Disability?

 Gather these documents before you commence the application.
 You can get in touch with a lawyer to determine all the essential records and medical evidence required for the application.

 Determining SSDI Eligibility

-It is important that anyone suffering from a severe personality disorder have medical documentation to support their application for Social Security Disability benefits.
-It can be a difficult process that spans months or years, but proper documentation can help the applicant move their case forward.
-It is also recommended that the applicant hire an experienced Social Security attorney to help with their case once the application has been submitted.
+It can be a complicated process.
+This time duration can vary from months to years.
+But proper documentation can help the applicant move their case forward.
+It is also recommended that the applicant hire an experienced Social Security attorney to help with their issue once the application has been submitted.

-While it seems that these disorders can be managed easily, severe sufferers of these personality disorders find it difficult to maintain healthy relationships and steady employment.
-However, it is difficult to establish a Social Security Disability case for personality disorders without having medical documentation and, in many instances, an attorney to assist with the application and interview process.
+Many people think that these disorders can be managed easily.
+But this is merely a myth.
+Some patients with personality disorders find it difficult to maintain healthy relationships and steady employment.
+However, it is difficult to establish a Social Security Disability case for personality disorders.

-To discuss SSD and SSI claims or appeals, please call (215) 464-7200 or contact the attorneys of Chermol & Fishman, LLC.
+To discuss SSD and SSI claims or appeals, please call (215) 464-7200 or contact Chermol & Fishman, LLC.
 The initial consultation is free, and we never charge a fee until we win your case.